 Do your research before you travel so you can enjoy your dinner without feeling guilty.
 Don’t eat something if you are unsure where it came from, or if it is endangered – it’s always better to err on the side of caution.
-Here is a cheat-sheet on the foods you should and shouldn’t eat on your travels.
+Here is a cheat sheet on the foods you should and shouldn’t eat on your travels.

-Found Here: Indonesia, Mexico, Nicaragua, Cayman Islands.
+Found here: Indonesia, Mexico, Nicaragua, and Cayman Islands.

 Sharks are threatened because of finning (removing the fin) including endangered species such as the vulnerable mako shark and scalloped hammerhead.
 Finning involves slicing the fins off live sharks before putting the injured sharks back into the water to die.
-Shark fin soup is a delicacy served at special occasions in China, although demand has declined in recent years.
-Hakarl is fermented shark meat which is served in Iceland.
+Shark fin soup is a delicacy served on special occasions in China, although demand has declined in recent years.
+Hakarl is fermented shark meat that is served in Iceland.
 Both should be avoided.

-Found Here: South Africa, China, Malaysia, Iceland.
+Found here: South Africa, China, Malaysia, Iceland.

-According to Traditional Chinese Medicine, tiger meat is believed to have medicinal properties, and is also seen as a status symbol.
+According to Traditional Chinese Medicine, tiger meat is believed to have medicinal properties and is also seen as a status symbol.
 After Chinese authorities cracked down on the tiger meat trade, the country’s visitors have turned to other Southeast Asian countries to get their fix of the endangered mammal.

-Found Here: China, Laos, Myanmar, Thailand, Vietnam.
+Found here: China, Laos, Myanmar, Thailand, Vietnam.

-A type of scaly anteater), pangolins are highly trafficked animals despite being endangered and protected under international law.
+A type of scaly anteater, pangolins are highly trafficked animals despite being endangered and protected under international law.
 Their meat is considered a delicacy in China and Vietnam, while the scales are used to treat everything from asthma and kidney complaints to cancer.

-Found Here: China, Vietnam, Gabon, Equatorial Guinea.
+Found here: China, Vietnam, Gabon, Equatorial Guinea.

-Puffins are vulnerable, with numbers down 60 per cent in some parts of the North Atlantic.
+Puffins are vulnerable, with numbers down 60 percent in some parts of the North Atlantic.
 Long a staple of the locals’ diet, the bird’s raw heart is still considered a delicacy.
-While puffin hunting is illegal In Norway, it’s still carried out in other Nordic countries, where you will see it on some menus.
+While puffin hunting is illegal in Norway, it’s still carried out in other Nordic countries, where you will see it on some menus.

-Found Here: Finland, Iceland, Faroe Islands.
+Found here: Finland, Iceland, Faroe Islands.

-Civet coffee – made from beans collected from civet droppings – is a much sought after, and expensive coffee.
-While the civet is not endangered, the animals are usually captured in the wild, caged and force fed coffee beans.
+Civet coffee – made from beans collected from civet droppings – is a much sought-after and expensive coffee.
+While the civet is not endangered, the animals are usually captured in the wild, caged, and force-fed coffee beans.
 Although some coffee comes from wild civets, it’s often impossible to know how the coffee has been produced, which is why you should give this a miss.

-Found Here: Vietnam, Indonesia, Malaysia.
+Found here: Vietnam, Indonesia, Malaysia.